What’s the difference between blond vs. blonde? Why do we use two different nouns and adjectives for fair hair color?

 A car (une voiture) in French is feminine, but a book (un livre) is masculine.

 The sun (le soleil) is masculine, but the moon (la lune) is feminine.

-If you are English speaking and have learned French or Spanish, you will know how complicated gender forms can be.
+If you speak English and have learned French or Spanish, you will know how complicated gender forms can be.

 But there is no such grammatical gender in modern English.

-Although, up until around the thirteenth century, Old English used Latin based gender grammar.
+Although, until around the thirteenth century, Old English used Latin-based gender grammar.